CofferHub/react-native-section-alphabet/README.md

-# react-native-section-alphabet-list
+# react-native-flatlist-alphabet

-A simple React Native component that takes an array of data and renders a SectionList with alphabetically sorted data.
+A simple React Native component that takes an array of data and renders a flatlist with alphabetically sorted data

 ![Alt text](https://media.giphy.com/media/SACshMzMIP2NvP8rvY/giphy.gif)